 If the airbag readiness light stays on or keeps flashing after you start your vehicle, it means the airbag system and safety belt pretension system may not be working properly.
 The airbags in your vehicle may not inflate in a crash, or they could even inflate without a crash.
 To help avoid injury to yourself or others, have your vehicle serviced right away if the airbag readiness light stays on after you start your vehicle.

 Passenger Airbag Status Indicator

-Your vehicle has a passenger airbag status indicator in the instrument panel.
+Your vehicle has the passenger sensing system.
+Your instrument panel has a passenger airbag status indicator.

 The indicator next to the passenger airbag status indicator lights is the passenger safety belt reminder light.